 Please understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
 When you participate in areas where the code of conduct applies, you should act in the spirit of the "Hacker values".
-If you conduct yourself in a way that is explicitly forbidden by the Code of Conduct, you will be warned and asked to stop.
+If you conduct yourself in a way that is explicitly forbidden by the Code of Conduct, you will be warned and asked to stop, and your messages may be removed by community moderators.
 Repeated offenses may result in a temporary or permanent ban from the community.

 Please understand that we will not restrict your ability to contact the Code of Conduct working group under any circumstance.
 If you have any questions or concerns about our decision, please reach out to us directly.
 If your Slack account is under suspension, you should email us directly at email@example.com.